zunderlab/eschr/README.md

 ## Installation

-You need to have Python 3.8 or newer installed on your system.
+You need to have a Python version between 3.8 and 3.10 (inclusive) installed on your system.
 If you don't have Python installed, we recommend installing [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge).

 1. Make sure you have Anaconda installed and functional.
 [Conda FAQ](https://docs.anaconda.com/anaconda/user-guide/faq/) is a great resource for troubleshooting and verifying that everything is working properly.